f32c/f32c/rtl/cpu/README.md

 address_strobe must be set to logic 0 otherwise a new write cycle will be started.

+If strobe is constantly held at 1, the strobe will be ignored during the cycle when ready is 1.
+In the following cycle ready will become 0 and the new write cycle will start.

     dmem_write: std_logic;
 Write signal logic 1 defines that it will be a write cycle.
 Write signal logic 0 is read cycle.